 We are rarely trained to embrace the problems in our life.
 The protected upbringing widely prevalent through helicopter parenting is not helping this cause at all.
-Too much of intervention in a child’s life is making them shy away from facing even rudimentary problems.
+Too much of intervention in a child’s life is making them shy away from facing even fundamental problems.

-For example, tying your daughter’s shoelaces when she’s eight years old is just as bad for her as pressurizing her to get an A in all her test.
+For example, tying your daughter’s shoelaces when she’s eight years old is just as sorry for her as pressurizing her to get an A in all her test.
 While the actions themselves are different, both ultimately treating the child as if she can’t do anything on her own.

-This obsessive parenting also rob their children of aspirations by viewing their children as an extension of their own, rather than as unique individuals with unique needs and desires.
-And this uniqueness is cultivated when these kids are exposed to different degree of discomforts by making them go through challenging problems.
+This obsessive parenting also robs their children of aspirations by viewing their children as an extension of their own, rather than as unique individuals with unique needs and desires.
+And this uniqueness is cultivated when these kids are exposed to a different degree of discomforts by making them go through challenging problems.

-We all agree that the pursuit of academic excellence puts an unwarranted pressure on everyone to showcase their problem solving abilities.
+We all agree that the pursuit of academic excellence puts unwarranted pressure on everyone to showcase their problem-solving abilities.
 But we all kind of know the real truth behind all those claims.
 In Fig: A: If you are able to match your high level of struggles and problems with higher ability to solve those problems, you are going to land yourself in quadrant IV — giving you an immense sense of achievement, which in turn helps in boosting your self-esteem.

 Raul, a fiercely ambitious person, is a perfect example of this.
 The speed with which he had managed to climb the corporate ladder within a short span of four years was something unprecedented in his company.
-But the two important product launches in the last six months was not something that Raul could be proud of.
-Two of the key members of his personal team one in analytics and other one in marketing left the company in quick succession.
-Despite best efforts Raul could not replicate his earlier success.
+But the two crucial product launches in the last six months was not something that Raul could be proud of.
+Two of the key members of his personal team one in analytics and another one in marketing left the company in quick succession.
+Despite best efforts, Raul could not replicate his earlier success.
 There was a complete denial on his part to acknowledge the critical role played by these two key members, leading to more frustration.

-Because the same set of conditions that are responsible for making you feel invincible and super achiever might bring you a deep sense of frustration, if your achievement is dependent on struggles and problems that are dictated by someone else and you have no choice but to break your head to find solutions for it – “the paradox of achievement”.
+Because the same set of conditions that are responsible for making you feel invincible and super achiever might bring you a deep sense of frustration, if your achievement is dependent on struggles and problems that are dictated by someone else, and you have no choice but to break your head to find solutions for it – “the paradox of achievement”.

 Life is always going to confront you with problems.
 You just can’t escape yourself from struggling with those problems.
 Even if you are 100% successful in solving all your problems, problems are never going to stop.
-There is every possibility of it being replaced by fresh set of problems.
+There is every possibility of it being replaced by a fresh set of problems.